 - Intend to work in the UK as a civil engineer using one of our protected titles: CEng MICE, IEng MICE or EngTech MICE

 - Already be fully-qualified to practise the profession of civil engineer in your home member state before coming to work in the UK.
-Evidence of the formal qualifications that give you access to practise that profession will be required from the relevant authority in your home member state.
+Evidence of the formal qualifications that give you access to practise your profession will be required from the relevant authority in your home member state.

-The criteria that determines whether you are already fully qualified to practise depend on whether the civil engineering profession or the professional title that you hold is regulated or unregulated in your home member state.
+The criteria which determines whether you are already fully qualified to practise depend on whether the civil engineering profession or the professional title that you hold is regulated or unregulated in your home member state.
 These criteria and how to obtain your evidence of formal qualifications are explained in our guidance on recognition of EU professional qualifications.

 You may not be eligible if you had UK academic qualifications or UK professional experience before getting qualified in your home member state, so please check with us first if this is the case.
 Email your CV and the details of your academic and professional qualifications to email@example.com

 How do I apply?